wroge/sqlt/README.md

 Just take a look at the code and let me know what you think of this approach.
 Might be dumb, but it surprisingly works pretty well.

+## Quick Notes

+- prevents SQL injection by replacing values with placeholders
+- you can use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system
+- own scanners can be implemented by adding a template function with the return type sqlt.Scanner

+## Example

 ```go
 package main